isxuowo/mcwiki/Official-TODO-list.md

 * Use genes to create new plants, mobs, and even enhance your own DNA
 * Use genes to improve existing plants

+New Module: Space
+* Like Galacticraft, but different
+* May be a separate data pack, to be determined

 New Module: Mechanized Warfare
 * Transport vehicles
 * Tanks